MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/projects-how-use-time-sheets.md

 The lines are copied, including details such as type and description.
 For example, if the line is related to a job, the **Job No.** is copied.
 All copied lines have the status **Open**.
 You can now modify the lines as needed.

 ## <a name="to-fill-in-a-time-sheet-lines-and-submit-for-approval"></a>To fill in a time sheet lines and submit for approval
-Time sheet registration is tracked in hours, the standard base unit of measure for resources.
+Time sheet registration is tracked in hours, the standard base unit of measurement for resources.
 By default, a time sheet shows the common work days of Monday through Friday.

 1. Choose the ![Lightbulb that opens the Tell Me feature](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Time Sheets**, and then choose the related link.
 2. Select a time sheet for the relevant time period, and then choose the **Edit Time Sheet** action.